Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Simulation Results

 \section{Simulation Results}

 We evaluate the performance of different methods for community detection in networks generated from the multilayer DCSBM.
-The experiments focus on the effect of the number of graphs $L$ for recovering the communities under different parameter setups.
-An implementation of the code is available at \url{https://github.com/jesusdaniel/dcmase}.
-The performance measure reported in the experiments is the \emph{adjusted rand index} (ARI) \citep{hubert1985comparing}, which is a number that indicates the similarity between the estimated community labels and the true ones, and it is equal to 1 if the two partitions are the same (up to label permutations).
+The experiments focus on the effect of the number of graphs $L$ for recovering the communities under different parameter setups. \footnote{An implementation of the code is available at \url{https://github.com/jesusdaniel/dcmase}} The performance measure reported in the experiments is the misclustering error rate as defined in \cref{eq:misclusteringerrorrate}, which is simply the proportion of nodes that are incorrectly clustered.

 The benchmarks considered include spectral-based, optimization-based and likelihood-based clustering algorithms for multilayer networks.
 For spectral methods, the list comprises clustering on the embeddings defined as (i) the leading eigenvectors of the aggregated sum of the adjacency matrices $\sum_l \bA\m$ \citep{han_consistent_2015,bhattacharyya2020consistent}, (ii) the leading eigenvectors of the bias-adjusted sum-of-squared (SoS) adjacency matrices of \cite{lei_bias-adjusted_2022}, and (iii) an estimate of the common invariant subspace of the adjacency matrices obtained via multiple adjacency spectral embedding (MASE) from \cite{arroyo_inference_2021}.
 Existing methods and theoretical results for multilayer community detection with the aforementioned embedding procedures typically consider $K$-means clustering on the rows of these embeddings to obtain communities, but this clustering scheme is not expected to work well under high degree heterogeneity even for a single network.
 Thus, to isolate the performance of the embedding from the clustering method adopted, we employed spherical spectral clustering by normalizing the rows of the embeddings before performing $K$-means clustering \citep{lei_consistency_2015,bhattacharyya2020consistent}, as we observed better empirical performance compared to the unnormalized version.
 We also consider the orthogonal linked matrix factorization (OLMF) of \cite{paul_spectral_2020}, and an optimized Monte Carlo Markov Chain approach \citep{peixoto2014efficient,peixoto2015inferring} implemented via the graph-tool package \citep{peixoto_graph-tool_2014}.